theredplanetsings/the-watchtower/README.md

 # The Watchtower

-The Watchtower is a project dedicated to enhancing communication and rapid response within the field of law enforcement.
+This is a project dedicated to enhancing communication and rapid response within the field of law enforcement.
 This project serves as a tip line dashboard that connects users with various law enforcement agencies, offering an intuitive interface for reporting tips and staying informed.

 ## Overview